petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 ]
 ```

-Now you can access the FreeMarker variables, which can be found under `[name]Object`.
+Now you can access the FreeMarker variables, which are found under `[name]Object`.
 In this example, `sourceObject.navItems` would return the `navItems` list located under `sourceObject`.
 The object is called `sourceObject` since `source` was the name used in the configuration.

 These are the available variables for the navigation menu selector configuration type: